 Although conversion kits for these types of crossovers can be found, they usually cost a premium.
 Luckily the same thing can be accomplished by simply adjusting Li16.
 This can save you money and also much of the headache that comes with having to upgrade an obsolete drive.

-Do you want to discuss retrofitting an old elevator drive?
 Talk to a KEB elevator application engineer and they can help you find a way to make the F5 work for you.

 Let's Work Together